 Yet only 44% of B2B firms surveyed by Content Marketing Institute in 2016 felt their organization truly understood how to achieve success through content marketing.

 While many factors can contribute to this lack of understanding, another key point in CMI’s study sheds some light: only 32% of businesses utilize a documented content strategy.
 Creating a thorough blog strategy isn’t just a nice way to stay organized – it’s essential to seeing success in your content marketing initiative.
 Not sure what a blogging strategy is or how to create one?
 Let’s break it down.

-What does blog strategy mean?
+What does sales blog strategy mean?
 And why does it matter?

-Whether you’re blogging for the first time or need to get serious about strategy, it’s not too late to create a blog strategy to guide your efforts.
-To get started, gather the team members who contribute to content marketing at your firm.
+Whether you’re blogging for the first time or need to get serious about strategy, it’s not too late to create a content strategy to guide your efforts.
+To get started, gather the team members who contribute to content marketing at your copywriting agency.
 It’s important to collaborate as you design your best practices and document them fully, ensuring that there are no questions later on about how things should be done.

-- I want to acquire 1,000 leads via inbound marketing by the end of the year.
+- I want to acquire 1,000 leads via digital marketing by the end of the year.

 - We will outrank a competitor on the SERP in 5 top keywords.